Was your antique watch dropped?

 European Brands

 This is not a complete list, but any interesting and well-made piece will be considered.
-Parts for any non-domestic brand are naturally difficult to find, so only high-grade pocket watches in exceptional condition will be accepted.
+Parts for any non-domestic brand are of course more difficult to find, so only high-grade Swiss pocket watches from recognized makers in exceptional condition will be accepted.

 • Agassiz - predecessor of Longines